About

 The origin of the agricultural community helping one another through times of plenty and times of drought continues to define our caring community approach to ministry and service.
 We are a church family who cares for, supports, and lifts up each other and our local community.

-Over 270 years since we began, our vibrant worship life is blended with an active social ministry, Bible studies, social activities, Preschool, free medical clinic, and a wide swath of service to neighbors old and young.
+275 years since we began, our vibrant worship life is blended with Children’s Church, an active social ministry, Bible studies, social activities, Preschool, a free medical clinic, and a wide swath of service to neighbors old and young.

 Come follow Jesus with us!